The PS4 is limited to 400GB of user available storage space, with latest reports revealing the console’s system software take up a whopping 100GB.

-Although this still sounds like a decent amount of storage space, a number of PS4 games will require sizeable mandatory installations in order to properly function.
+Although this still sounds like a decent amount of storage space,

 While the PS4 iteration of Call of Duty: Ghosts will take up 32GB of your PS4 storage before you even start playing, Killzone: Shadow Fall requires an even larger 39GB install.
 At that rate gamers will be able to install just 10 games on their Xbox One rival, and that’s not taking into account further saves, application downloads and other media additions.

 While it is standard for the amount of user accessible storage on consoles or smartphones to be considerably lower than the advertised figure, the 92GB of space handed over to the PS4 firmware is higher than expected.